Atrix256/SampleZoo/README.md

 ## Why Does This Exist??

-Sample strategies can do some magical things in things like numerical integration in real time graphics, and are suprisingly complex.
+My interest in this is mainly for use in numerical integration techniques in real time graphics.
+In that situation, you usually want a sequence that will converge with as few samples as possible, and give a pleasing error pattern when it hasn't fully converged.

+This stuff is surprisingly nuanced, and yet new sampling techniques come out every year as researchers continue to push the envelope.

-To get a taste of things, check out this page on regularly spaced samples:
+To get a taste of things, check out the page on regularly spaced samples:

 [Regular Sampling](src/samples/1d/regular/regular.md)